-Forest Collaborative: Wallowa-Whitman National Forest (OR)
+Forest Collaborative: Wallowa-Whitman National Forest

-Currently, the Forest Service is undertaking a sizeable project in the Lower Joe watershed in an effort to increase forest resiliency, address decades of fire suppression and past land management activities, restore degraded wetlands and springs, and increase the occurrence of large, old growth ponderosa pine, douglas fir, and larch trees that are resistant to wildfire.
+Currently, the Forest Service is undertaking a sizable project in the Lower Joe watershed in an effort to increase forest resiliency, address decades of fire suppression and past land management activities, restore degraded wetlands and springs, and increase the occurrence of large, old growth ponderosa pine, douglas fir, and larch trees that are resistant to wildfire.

 Report Released on Helping Collaborative Groups

-In 2015, WELC and Northern Arizona University's Ecological Restoration Institute released a report that provides collaborative organizations or groups with information about the Forest Service’s administrative review process, judicial review process, and opportunities for engagement at both levels.
+In 2015, WELC and Northern Arizona University’s Ecological Restoration Institute released a report that provides collaborative organizations or groups with information about the Forest Service’s administrative review process, judicial review process, and opportunities for engagement at both levels.
 It is a resource for collaborative groups to educate themselves on the laws and procedures surrounding administrative and judicial reviews of Forest Service collaborative forest restoration projects.
-View the report here.

 WELC is also part of the Blue Mountains Forest Partners collaborative group.
 Click here to learn more.